-After ear piercings, nose (nostril) piercings are our most popular piercings.
-There are a number of things you might want to know and consider before you get a nose piercing.
+Nose piercings are one of the most popular piercings in Australia.
+There are a number of things you might want to know and consider before you get your nose pierced.

 Piercings can hurt, depending on the area you’re having pierced.
 Fortunately, the piercing itself is over very quickly, and most of our clients tell us there is little, to no pain and or that it feels like a little pinch or flick.
 Common piercing areas, like ear lobes, are low pain because there is no cartilage present.
 Areas with tougher cartilage like the nose can be a little more painful, but it’s over in seconds!
 Trust us, it’s nothing you can’t handle!
 Our Piercing Specialists are always refining their techniques to make you as comfortable as possible throughout the experience.
 If you’re nervous about your piercing, try to relax and remain calm by focusing on your breathing – in through your nose and out through your mouth.

 Healing times vary from person to person, and sometimes the interior tunnel of your piercing takes much longer to heal than the exterior.
-Your nose piercing can take 2 – 4 months to heal enough for you to be able to change your jewellery, please keep in mind that at this time your piercing has healed enough for you to change your jewellery, your piercing can still close.
+Your nose piercing can take 2 – 4 months to heal enough for you to be able to change your jewellery, please keep in mind that at this time your piercing has healed enough for you to quickly change your jewellery, your piercing can still close or shrink significantly if you leave jewellery out for a long time.

-The cost of a nose piercing is approximately $60 – $80 dollars, our prices include hypoallergenic surgical steel jewellery and are always performed with a single use needle, many of our customers choose to upgrade their nose piercing to include titanium jewellery or a hinged ring (hoop) so they can get the look they want right away.
+The cost of a nose piercing is approximately $70 – $80 dollars and sometimes more depending on chosen jewellery.
+Essential Beauty piercing prices include hypoallergenic surgical steel jewellery and are always performed with a single use needle, many of our customers choose to upgrade their nose piercing to include titanium jewellery or a ring so they can get the look they want right away.

 The placement of a nose piercing can be anywhere on the nostril depending on the shape of your nose and style preference.
-The most common place, is through the curve of one of the nostrils (the crease of the ‘wing’ of the nostril).
-Many people come in with a particular idea of how they would like their nose piercing to look and which side they want pierced.
-Click here to read more here about nose piercing positioning.
+The most common placement is through the curve of one of the nostrils (the crease of the ‘wing’ of the nostril).
+Many people come in with a particular idea of how they would like their nose piercing to look and which side they want to be pierced.

 People commonly get their nose pierced on the left side, but you can have your nose pierced on the left, right or both sides!
 It’s entirely up to you.
 Our tip?
 Get pierced on your ‘selfie side’ or whichever side of your face you prefer to be photographed on!
 If you’re getting your nose pierced, you should show it off!

 If your jewellery falls out, ensure you replace it immediately to keep your piercing open.
-If your piercing is fresh – less than 2 – 4 months, the hole can close up in a matter of minutes or even seconds.
+If your piercing is fresh (less than 2 – 4 months old), the hole can close up in a matter of minutes or even seconds.
 If you’ve had a nose piercing for less than a year, you can expect it to close up or the piercing to shrink significantly within a few hours or days.
-The inside of the hole can close up rather quickly, even if you’ve had the piercing for years.
-The inside of your nostrils are lined with mucous membranes that seal up quickly once the jewellery has been removed.
-You should never force jewellery through a shrunk or closed piercing, call your local Essential Beauty salon instead.
+The inner nostril is lined with mucous membranes that seal up quickly once the jewellery has been removed even if you’ve had it for years.
+You should never force jewellery through a shrunk or closed piercing, call your local Essential Beauty salon instead for help!

+If somebody tries to pierce your nose with anything other than a sterile needle… run.
+Piercing guns should never be used for nose piercings or any other body piercing.
 The only part of the body that can ever be pierced with a gun is the ear lobes.
-If somebody tries to piece your nose with anything other than a sterile needle… run.
-At Essential Beauty, we only ever use single use catheter needles and autoclave sterilised equipment and jewellery for body piercing.
+At Essential Beauty, we only ever use single-use catheter needles and autoclave sterilised equipment and jewellery for body piercing.

 In SA, VIC and NSW you can get your nose pierced when you are 16 years of age.
 If you are under 16 a parent will need to come with you to sign consent and present their identification.
 In WA, the minimum age is 18 if you don’t have parental consent.
 In QLD, there are no piercing age requirements.
 Click here to find out more about piercing age requirements in Australia.